frizchar/inpatients-forecasting/README.md

 Here are the input parameters that are determined in module ```main.py```:
 - RUN_MODE : determines if the mode of the code ( values _'prod'_, _'test'_ or _'hybrid'_ )
 - HOSPITAL_list : list holding the hospital IDs of the hospitals whose inpatients the code forecasts ( values : _1_, _2_ )
-- HORIZON_VALUE : determines the # of days for which the code forecasts the inpatients, namely the _prediction horizon_ ( in our example value is _14_ )
+- HORIZON_VALUE : determines the # of days for which the code forecasts the inpatients, namely the _forecast horizon_ ( in our example value is _14_ )
 - CAP_TYPE : determines the type of cap used in the code for the maximum number of inpatients allowed by the algorithm ( values : 'soft', 'hard' )

 ### Dependencies: